RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 * Should you write one or multiple modules?
 (Remember that complexity kills productivity)

 ## Different types of Ansible modules
 If you've decided to develop a module, let's review the different types of modules that exists.
+Don't worry if it doesn't stick at first, this is more for you to see and less for you to memorize.

 * Action plugins - always execute server-side and are sometimes able to do all work there (example: debug, template)
 * New-style modules - all that ship with Ansible.
 Arguments embedded in module instead of separate file, reducing the need for a transfer of a separate file containing arguments.